RefurbishedCommodore/Amiga500/Assy 312510/Artwork 312513 REV 6A/Ser.No. 1/README.md

 # Keyboard

-The keyboard appears to be in good condition.
+The keyboard is a Mitsumi 312502-99.
+It appears to be in good condition.
 Yes, it is really dirty - the keypcaps are full of nasty "goo".
 But the keyboards feels nice to the touch, and appears to be undamaged.
 There is not much yellowing either.
 Below is a picture of the keyboard before refurbishment.

 <p align="center">
     <img src="Images/Keyb01.jpeg" alt="Description" width="1000">